2018 LIB Pro Packing List

 Vitamins & Meds: Allergy medication, stomach or digestion aids, vitamins for rejuvenation and your prescription medication permitted with a prescription.

-Cooler: We will have ice for sale in 7lb bags for $5 each!
+Cooler: We will have ice for sale!

 Water bottle or a Canteen: We’ll have fill up stations to stay hydrated.
 Pro Tip – pack an extra!